aesmail/kaffy/README.md

 - `{:ok, value}` which indicates a successful run.
 The `value` will be passed to the `action` function in its next run.
 - `{:error, value}` which indicates a failed run.
 The `value` will be saved and passed again to the `action` function in its next run.

-In case the `action` function crashes, the task will be brought back up again in its initial state that is defined in the `task_[task_name]/1` function and the "Started" time will change to indicate the new starting time.
+If the `action` function crashes, the task will be brought back up again in its initial state that is defined in the `task_[task_name]/1` function and the "Started" time will change to indicate the new starting time.
 This will also reset the successful and failed run counts to 0.

 Note that since scheduled tasks are run with `GenServer`s, they are stored and kept in memory.
 Having too many scheduled tasks under low memory conditions can cause an out of memory exception.